drakkar-lig/walt-python-packages/doc/walt/doc/md/node-ownership.md

 ```
 For clarity regarding images supporting several node models, `walt node acquire` sometimes gives a different name to the cloned image (not `<node-model>-default`).
 This name is obviously printed.

+New users automatically get a clone of the default images present on the platform, the first time they type `walt image show`.
+It is possible to update the default images present on the platform using `walt advanced update-default-images`.
+This command will look for newer
+default images on remote registries (docker hub and/or any private registry configured) and will also query the docker daemon running on the WALT server.